-The ‘Yacht Club Terrace’ by Hôtel de Crillon and Campari is open daily and will run through till 4 October.
+The ‘Yacht Club Terrace’ by Hôtel de Crillon and Campari is open daily and will run through till 4 October in the French capital.
 It’s a little less formal than an actual yacht club; though by all means, leave your water wings at home.

 Photography courtesy of Hôtel de Crillon